anishst/Learn/CloudComputing/AWS/aws_notes.md

  - [tags](https://docs.aws.amazon.com/general/latest/gr/aws_tagging.html)
     - separate cost for AWS services by the department for cost allocation
     - assign metadata to your AWS resources in the form of tags.
 Each tag is a label consisting of a user-defined key and value.
 Tags can help you manage, identify, organize, search for, and filter resources.
 You can create tags to categorize resources by purpose, owner, environment, or other criteria.
+- **resource group** is a collection of resources that share one or more tags or portions of tags.
  - [Purchase options](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/instance-purchasing-options.html)
     - on-demand
     - saving-plans